mcdan909/EyeHandPrimingMRI/README.md

 N.B.
 It is wise to threshold which voxels you include in the mean based on the critical F-value.
 This ensures that you are only analyzing significant voxels within a given ROI.
-Eklund et al. (2016) has some deep insights into FDRs in fMRI: https://doi.org/10.1073/pnas.1602413113 It's often a trade-off because too high of a threshold will result in no significant voxels being extracted (none passed threshold).
+Eklund et al. (2016) offers deep insights into FDRs in fMRI: https://doi.org/10.1073/pnas.1602413113 It's a trade-off because too high of a threshold will result in no significant voxels being extracted, but you run the risk of true activations > noise.

 STEP 5.
 Now you have the mean beta values for each ROI!
 Run the script 'plotBetaWeightROIs' in the GroupAnalysisScriptsMRI > ROI folder.
 This will generate bar graphs with standard error for your conditions and indicate significant effects.